Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-where ${\Q\in\R^n}$ is a symmetric matrix.
-Following the approach in \cite{chen2023montecarlopolicygradient}, we generate the matrix $\textbf{Q}$ as follows.
+We consider two types of datasets to generate $\Q$. \begin{itemize}[leftmargin=13pt] \item {\bf Simulated instances.} Following the approach in \cite{chen2023montecarlopolicygradient}, we generate the matrix $\textbf{Q}$ as follows.
 For $n<10^4$, $\textbf{Q}$ is a dense matrix with a density of $0.8$, and its nonzero entries are drawn independently from the uniform distribution over interval $[10, 100]$.
 For large-scale problems with $n \geqslant 10^4$, $\textbf{Q}$ is generated as a sparse matrix with a density of 0.005.

-The algorithms benchmarked in this experiment include MEPM, L2ADMM, GUROBI, and SDPNAL+ \cite{sun2020sdpnal+}.
-The hyperparameters are given as follows.
-For ShaPeak, we set $(\eta, \sigma, k_0) = (2.1,0.01,10)$ and $\mu_0 = (10^{-5}/2)\|\textbf{Q}\|_F$.
-Since $\Q$ may not be positive semi-definite, we choose $\Q^k\equiv{\bf 0}$ rather than $\Q^k\equiv \Q$.
-For MEPM and L2ADMM, we set ${L = \|\textbf{Q}\|_F^2}/n$, while other parameters remain consistent with those used in previous experiments.
-Default settings are adopted for GUROBI and SDPNAL+.
-To evaluate performance, we compute the relative optimality gap defined as follows, where `obj' denotes the objective value obtained by a specific algorithm, and `lowest' refers to the lowest objective value achieved among all compared methods.
+\item {\bf BiqBin instances.} Instances from the BiqBin library\footnote{\texttt{http://www.biqbin.eu/Home/BenchmarkInstances}} is a standard benchmark collection for binary quadratic optimization.
+In our experiments, we select 100 instances from this library, with variable dimensions ranging from 100 to 250 and densities ranging from 0.1 to 1, so as to provide a more comprehensive evaluation of the proposed method. \end{itemize}